cupybara/java-langchains/README.md

 Map<String, String> myFirstDocument = new HashMap<String, String>();
 myFirstDocument.put(PromptConstants.CONTENT, "this is my first document content");
 myFirstDocument.put(PromptConstants.SOURCE, "this is my first document source");
+// the default summarize prompt PromptTemplates.QA_SUMMARIZE also expects a question in the document myFirstDocument.put(PromptConstants.QUESTION, "who is John Doe?");

 Map<String, String> mySecondDocument = new HashMap<String, String>();
 mySecondDocument.put(PromptConstants.CONTENT, "this is my second document content");